xiaow6/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 - A 1 x 1 convolution is useful when:

   - We want to shrink the number of channels.
 We also call this feature transformation.
+Pooling shrink the height and weight.
     - In the second discussed example above we have shrinked the input from 32 to 5 channels.
   - We will later see that by shrinking it we can save a lot of computations.
   - If we have specified the number of 1 x 1 Conv filters to be the same as the input number of channels then the output will contain the same number of channels.
 Then the 1 x 1 Conv will act like a non linearity and will learn non linearity operator.